CamCove-Crichton/newborn-photography/README.md

 - Added in the ability to allow users to be able to have confirmed appointments without the need for the Admin to approve, by having it check the database for any existing appointments on the day, and if no appointments exist, then the appointment is booked in and the status is changed to confirmed, and this is the same if a user tries to edit a booking date, and if there is a booking in the system already, another one cannot be booked for the same day and a message is displayed to ask the user to selected another date
 - I customised the new booking request template to add note or messages about certain inputs when the user is requesting a booking
 - Added in some validation to check if the booking date is after the due date, and if it is before the due date then a message is displayed to the user
+- Added in a function to handle the djando validation errors in the NewBooking and Edit Booking class, so if a validation error is picked up, the error is returned in a humand readable message that displays on the screen for 5 seconds

 ### Future Developments